DECODEproject/whitepaper/decode-whitepaper.md

 ### How is Identity implemented in DECODE?

 A core part of of estabilishing a **real world idenity** is **verification** of some **claims** that an individual makes about themselves.
-For example "I live at 00 Xxxxx Xxxxxx" or "I am over the age of 18" or "I am a resident of Barcelona city.
+For example *"I live at 00 Xxxxx Xxxxxx"* or *"I am over the age of 18"* or *"I am a resident of Barcelona city"*.
 These **claims** may be important in a particular application use case.
 For example if we have an application which allows voting to residents of Barcelona, we might want to be able to verify that the person owning a **DECODE IDENTITY** is also a resident of Barcelona.
 Further we might seek some verified and uniquely identifiable attribute such that we can write a smart rule that only allows a single vote, irrespective of how many **DECODE IDENTITIES** are associated to that particular person.
 The unique identifier does not habve to expose real knowledge (for example a citizen ID number) but must be possible to be checked for uniqueness.

 DECODE will NOT provide the role of **identity verification**, however it will provide an integration protocol to allow **claims** made by independent parties to be leveraged in DECODE interactions (specifically, smart rules).
 These **claims** may also be associated with **entitlements**.